-Dr. Furnari studies how new ideas, new practices and new industries emerge, particularly in the context of creative industries and creative projects.
-He also studies the performance consequences of different organizational configurations and business models.
-To address these issues, Dr. Furnari uses institutional theory, configurational approaches, qualitative methods, and fuzzy-set/Qualitative Comparative Analysis (fs/QCA).
-His paper titled “A Chemistry of Organization” (with Anna Grandori) has been among the first empirical applications of the fs/QCA methodology in management studies.
+Prof. Furnari studies how new fields, industries and practices emerge, particularly in the context of creative industries and creative projects.
+He is also an expert of organization design, business models and configurational thinking.
+Prof. Furnari uses a variety of theories (such as institutional theory, configurational theory) and methods (such as qualitative methods and fuzzy-set/Qualitative Comparative Analysis or fs/QCA).
+His paper titled “A Chemistry of Organization” (with Anna Grandori) has been among the first empirical applications of the fs/QCA methodology in organization studies.

-His research has been published in leading academic journals, such as the Academy of Management Review, Human Relations, Industrial and Corporate Change, Journal of Management, Organization Studies, and Strategic Organization (among others).
+His research has been published in leading academic journals, such as the Academy of Management Review, Journal of Management, Organization Studies, Industrial and Corporate Change, Human Relations, and Strategic Organization (among others).
 His paper titled “Interstitial Spaces” has received the AMR Best Paper Award for the best paper published in the Academy of Management Review in 2014.
-He serves on the Editorial Boards of Organization Studies and Journal of Management Studies.
+He serves on the Editorial Boards of the Academy of Management Review, Organization Studies, Organization Theory, Strategic Organization and Journal of Management Studies.

-At Cass, Dr. Furnari teaches "Corporate Strategy for a Globalized World" in the Executive MBA (EMBA) program, "Research Methods for Business" in the MSc in Management, MEMBA and EMBA programs, and various PhD seminars in strategy, organization theory, and qualitative methods.
+At Cass, Prof. Furnari teaches "Corporate Strategy" and "Advanced Corporate Strategy for a Globalized World" in the Executive MBA (EMBA) program, "Research Methods for Business" in the MSc in Management and various PhD seminars in strategy, organization theory, and qualitative methods and fsQCA.
 From 2010 to 2013, he has also taught "Advanced Strategic Management" in the Undergraduate Program.
 He received (in 2013) the Staff Recognition Award for the outstanding quality of his teaching.
-Dr. Furnari is also the Coordinator of the Faculty of Management's Research Workshops and served as member of the school's Research Committee from 2013 to 2016.
+Prof. Furnari has also been the Coordinator of the Faculty of Management's Research Workshops and served as member of the school's Research Committee from 2013 to 2016.

 MSc (cum laude) and PhD.